neverbot/SublimerLog/readme.md

 ## Compatibility

-- Designed for Sublime Text 3 and 4.
-Uses Python 3.x compatible syntax and the Sublime plugin API.
+- Designed for Sublime Text 4.
+Uses Python 3.8 compatible syntax and the Sublime plugin API.

-## License

-MIT